intel/nauta/docs/installation-and-configuration/How_to_Build_Nauta/HBN.md

 `sudo apt update && sudo apt install python3-venv python3-dev virtualenv binutils build-essential make pigz git`

-#### Docker
+### Docker Community Edition Information

-To install Docker Community Edition* (CE*), follow: [official Docker instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+To install Docker Community Edition (CE), follow: [official Docker instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 The build process requires access to the `docker` command.
-Remember to add your user to the `docker` group by running:

-`sudo usermod -aG docker [user]`

-Do this, if a user _has not_ been added previously
+Remember to add your user to the `docker` group by running: `sudo usermod -aG docker [user]` if the user _has not_ been previously added.

 For more information, refer to the [Post-install Docker guide](https://docs.docker.com/install/linux/linux-postinstall).

-**Note:**  During the Nauta build process, TensorFlow is checked by the Horovod* installer inside its Docker container.
+**Note:** During the Nauta build process, TensorFlow is checked by the Horovod installer inside its Docker container.

 ## Build